nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

-Each devices,drain energy on battery,so we must try to lighten as much as possible the workload on the station to avoid an overcharging of the battery.
-This can be done appropriately calculating sensing and sending times: fewer detections possible, fewer deliveries possible, lower will be the consumption
+Each devices drains energy from the battery so we must try to lighten as much as possible the workload on the station to avoid power overcharging.
+This can be correctly done calculating sensing and sending times.
-To be on,the station needs more or less an 5Volt on input.
+Given that the station needs more or less 5Volt on input: fewer detections possible, fewer deliveries possible, lower will be the consumption
+To be on.

 | **Products** | **Power Consume on Active** | **Power Consume on Idle** |
 | :---: | :---: | :---: |